Measurement-induced phase transitions in sparse nonlocal scramblers: Finite-Size Scaling

 \subsection{Finite Size Scaling of the Full \pwr and AA circuits}

 The finite-size scaling of the MIPTs of the complete \pwrk circuit is difficult due to the long-range interactions which give rise to strong boundary effects and the loss of locality.
-In the percolation transition, this appears as the strong system size dependence of the $p_{\mathrm{peak},\mathrm{Haar}}$ as shown in the figures \figref{fig:completealltoall}~a.
+In the percolation transition, this appears as the strong system size dependence of the $p_{\mathrm{peak},\mathrm{Haar}}$ as shown in Fig. 6~a of the main text.
 The positions of the peaks are determined from the $\chi(p)$ plotted in \figref{App:FSPWR2AA}~a.

 The loss of locality makes the determination of the entanglement transition impossible.
 Due to the coupling of distance $N/2$, even in the regime near $p=1$, the entanglement entropy of the region of size $A<N/2$ is almost guaranteed to be $\sim A(1-p)$ at the end of the application of $2\log_2 N-1$ layers of the gates.
 Therefore we do not argue on the existence of the entanglement transition in the complete \pwrk and AA circuits.